atet/mobile_app_marketing/README.md

 ### Android Developer Fee

-* There is a one-time fee you need to pay to publish apps on the Google Play Store.
+* There is a one-time $25 USD fee you need to pay to publish apps on the Google Play Store.
 * Sign up/log in here: https://developer.android.com

 [Back to Top](#table-of-contents)